eborden/manager-readme/README.md

   to get back to me when you can.
 - **Video/phone is a synchronous medium.** If you need quick feedback, feel free to video-chat/call me.
-- **Email is great for blast communication** with large groups or collecting your thoughts.
+- **Email is great for blast communication** with large groups.
 I don't send these often.
 - **Asana is great for accountability.** If you want to make sure I get something done, make an Asana task.
 If you don't make one, I probably will.